Taken 3 (2015) Review

 When ex-CIA operative Brian Mills is framed for the murder of his ex-wife, he sets off to find out who really killed her, evading the LAPD and Russian mobsters as he closes in on the culprit.

-Where the first film was a brilliant, lean revenge thriller and its sequel was a moderately entertaining retread of the same shtick, this third instalment jettisons the franchise’s unique selling point in favour of staging a generic action movie in and around Los Angeles.
+Where the first film was a brilliant, lean revenge thriller and its sequel was a moderately entertaining retread of the same shtick, “Taken 3” jettisons the franchise’s unique selling point in favour of staging a generic action movie in and around Los Angeles.

 Neeson seems bored by the whole thing, mumbling his way through the dreary and repetitive script, dispensing rote beatings to a conveyor belt of identikit thugs who lack sufficient personality to even be NPCs in the background of a Rockstar game.
 The identity of the villain is ludicrously obvious from the moment the film starts and Forest Whitaker’s tedious portrayal of the tough, no-nonsense police detective leading the manhunt for Mills could have been assembled from deleted scenes from his turn playing pretty much the same character in “The Last Stand”.